MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cloud-only-identities.md

 Additionally, some cloud services can be shared with users outside your organization without any user accounts.
 You'll need to identify these groups of users as well.

-You can use groups in Azure AD for several purposes that simplify management of your cloud environment.
-For example, with Azure AD groups, you can:
+You can use groups in Microsoft Entra ID for several purposes that simplify management of your cloud environment.
+For example, with Microsoft Entra groups, you can:

 - Use group-based licensing to assign licenses for Microsoft 365 to your user accounts automatically as soon as they are added as members.
 - Add user accounts to specific groups dynamically based on user account attributes, such as department name.